makeevolution/blogging2/README.md

 - In this commit, user authentication functionality is added
 - Uses ```Flask-Login``` (management of user sessions for logged-in users), ```Werkzeug``` (password hashing and verification) and ```itsdangerous``` (token generation and verification).

+- In this commit, user permission logic is implemented based on the logged in user's role, to limit access to certain routes.